bettygitbie/Dog_Adoption_API/README.md

+This is a dog adoption API built with Express and Node.js.

-The folder structure designed by our software architects ensures adherence to best practices:
+The folder structure designed to ensure adherence to best practices:

 - `controllers`: Contains the logic for handling incoming requests and returning responses to the client.
 - `models`: Defines the data models and interacts directly with the database.